KAGR Master Client Agreement

 - Termination due to Bankruptcy or Insolvency.
 Either Party may terminate this Agreement by written notice if the other Party makes an assignment for the benefit of creditors, files a petition in bankruptcy, is adjudicated insolvent or bankrupt, petitions or applies to any tribunal for any receiver or trustee for it or a substantial part of its property, commences any proceeding relating to it under any reorganization, arrangement, readjustment of debt, dissolution or liquidating law or statute of any jurisdiction, or if there is commenced against it any such bankruptcy proceeding that remains undismissed for a period of sixty (60) days, or if by any act indicates its consent to, approval of or acquiescence in any such proceeding or the appointment of any receiver of or any trustee for it or a substantial part of its property or suffers any such receivership or trusteeship to continue undischarged for a period of sixty (60) days.

 - Remedies and Outstanding Fees.
-In the event that Provider terminates a SOW pursuant to this Section 4, Client shall pay Provider as liquidated damages and not as a penalty, the lesser of (i) Fees due under the terminated SOW for the twelve (12) month period following the date of termination of the SOW and (ii) all Fees due under the terminated SOW for the remainder of the term set forth in such SOW.
-Termination shall not relieve Client of the obligation to pay Provider all amounts due and payable as of the termination date, provided that if Client terminates the Agreement in accordance with Section 4.3 or Section 4.4, Client shall be entitled to a refund of any pre-paid Fees, prorated as of the termination date.
+In the event that Provider terminates a SOW pursuant to this Section 4, Client shall pay Provider as liquidated damages and not as a penalty, the lesser of (i) Fees due under the terminated SOW for six (6) month period following the date of termination of the SOW and (ii) all Fees due under the terminated SOW for the remainder of the term set forth in such SOW.
+Termination shall not relieve Client of the obligation to pay Provider immediately upon demand all amounts due and payable as of the termination date, provided that if Client terminates a SOW or this Agreement in accordance with Section 4.3 or Section 4.4, Client shall be entitled to a refund of any pre-paid Fees, prorated as of the termination date.

 - Effect of Termination.
 Upon any termination or expiration of the Agreement (i) Provider will cease providing the Services and will terminate Client’s access to the Platform; (ii) Client shall immediately cease any and all use of and access to any Platform; (iii) Provider will return (or destroy in the event it is impossible to return and certify such destruction) all Client Data; (iv) each party hereunder shall return to the other party any and all Confidential Information of the other party in its possession; and (v) no Party shall have any further obligation to the other, other than those that expressly survive pursuant to this Agreement.